Toyota Auris review

 Our choice: Auris Hybrid

 The Auris is a much better car to drive than before.
-It’s lighter with better weight distribution, while there’s also more adjustment in the steering column and driver’s seat, so a comfortable low-slung driving position is easy to achieve.
+It’s lighter with better weight distribution, and there’s also more adjustment in the steering column and driver’s seat, so a comfortable low-slung driving position is easy to achieve.
 There’s enough room for taller drivers, while the dash instruments are simple and easy to follow.
 The Auris is more refined than before, too, being quieter across the range.
 The Hybrid is smooth – and incredibly quiet at low speeds – but the CVT automatic stills makes a racket when you accelerate.
-The petrol and diesels are quiet on the motorway, though, only making themselves heard when you accelerate.
-The ride mediocre though as it shudders over rougher road surfaces, although the 1.6 petrol and hybrid models have a more sophisticated rear suspension, and offer the best ride and handling balance.
-The steering is sharper than the previous model but still lifeless and numb by class standards, despite the new emphasis on driver involvement.
+The petrol and diesels are quiet on the motorway, though, only making themselves heard under acceleration.
+The ride is mediocre, though, as it shudders over rougher road surfaces, although the 1.6 petrol and hybrid models have a more sophisticated rear suspension, and offer the best ride and handling balance.
+The steering is sharper than the previous generation Auris, but still lifeless and numb by class standards, despite Toyota's increased emphasis on driver involvement.

 There’s more space in the Auris than before, with a 380-litre boot matching that of the VW Golf and exceeding the Ford Focus’s 316-litres.
 The rear seats split 60:40, while boot access is good thanks to a low, wide opening.
 There’s plenty of room to get in and out of the back and there’s more rear legroom than before, too.
 The Auris can carry four adults in comfort and five at a squeeze.
 This version of the Auris has been developed as a hybrid from the start, so the batteries no longer take up any boot space.
 This makes the hybrid version just as practical as any other Auris.

 The Auris is one of the most economical cars in its class, thanks to both fuel saving technology, an aerodynamic design and a weight reduction over the previous model.
-The best mpg comes from the hybrid, with claimed figures of 72.4mpg and 91g/km of CO2 (pipped by the VW Golf 1.6 TDI with 74.3mpg, but 99g/km).
-The Auris 1.4-diesel matches the Hybrid’s 72.4mpg, but with 103g/km, while the petrol engines see a best of 52.3mpg and 125g/km for the 1.33-litre.
+The best mpg comes from the hybrid, with claimed figures of 72.4mpg and 91g/km of CO2 emissions (pipped by the VW Golf 1.6 TDI with 74.3mpg, but 99g/km emissions).
+The Auris 1.4-diesel matches the Hybrid’s 72.4mpg, but with 103g/km emissions, while the petrol engines see a best of 52.3mpg and 125g/km emissions for the 1.33-litre.
 Again, the Golf is better, with 57.6mpg from its 1.2-litre, however the Auris is still cheaper to run than many small hatchback rivals.